Utah Homeownership Authority

 Turn your affordability estimate into next steps.

-Disclaimer: This calculator is for educational purposes only and does not represent a loan approval, commitment to lend, or guaranteed interest rate.
-Actual loan terms, payment, affordability, taxes, insurance, mortgage insurance, and closing costs may vary based on credit, income, assets, property type, loan program, market conditions, and underwriting approval.
+Disclaimer: This calculator is for educational purposes only and does not represent a loan approval, pre-approval, qualification, commitment to lend, guaranteed available equity, guaranteed borrowing capacity, or guaranteed interest rate.
+Actual terms depend on credit, income, assets, property, occupancy, loan program, market conditions, and underwriting approval.
+Results are not a loan approval, commitment to lend, or guarantee of financing.
+Actual qualification, rates, payments, closing costs, mortgage insurance, taxes, insurance, and loan terms depend on the borrower, property, loan program, market conditions, and underwriting requirements.
 Please consult a licensed mortgage professional for a personalized review.

 Trust, sources, and citation